mellowagain/rainly/README.md

     <h1>rainly</h1>
 </div>

-Rainly `ˈreɪnli` is a quick and painless wrapper around various webhook services around the internet.
+Rainly `/ˈreɪnli/` is a quick and painless wrapper around various webhook services around the internet.
 Its goal is to make these webhooks work with [Discord](https://discord.gg), a popular chat and voice communication program.